 The inspector reviewed the monthly monitoring reports for October, November and December 2017.
-The reports evidenced that the quality of service provided is monitored in accordance with minimum standards.
+The reports evidenced that the quality of service provided is monitored robustly and the inspector noted that detailed audits of working practices are included.

 The agency has very regular team meetings in which opportunities were given to share learning.
 The minutes of these meetings were detailed and informative reflecting effective communications within the team.

-The inspector also noted that there was regular observational supervision of staff with rehabilitation assistants being guided by professional staff to ensure appropriate interventions for each service user.
+The inspector also noted that there was regular observational supervision of staff with reablement support workers being guided by professional staff to ensure appropriate interventions for each service user.